ZaanSan/Frayja/README.md

 ### How to use it

-Launch the executable either inside Visual Studio or standalone
+Launch the executable either inside Visual Studio or standalone.

+You may need to resize the window at the beggining!
+If you use a 4k display, uncomment the first line of main.cpp file.

 ## License